i-dream-of-ai/dreamofai-docs/src/pages/image-generation.md

 description: Learn how to generate images with AI.
 ---

-Harness the power of AI Image Generation, a model that generates images from text prompts.
+Harness the incredible power of AI Image Generation by using the I Dream of AI image generator.
 There are two ways to engage with this incredible feature: via integrated chat and through the dedicated 'Generate Image' page.
 Both methods serve different purposes and offer unique advantages.

 ---